Trihalomethane: Refrigerants and solvents

+Trihalomethanes released to the environment break down faster than chlorofluorocarbons (CFCs), thereby doing much less damage to the ozone layer.
 Trifluoromethane and chlorodifluoromethane are both used as refrigerants.
-Trihalomethanes released to the environment break down faster than chlorofluorocarbons (CFCs), thereby doing much less damage to the ozone layer.
 Chlorodifluoromethane is a refrigerant HCFC, or hydrochlorofluorocarbon, while fluoroform is an HFC, or hydrofluorocarbon.
 Fluoroform is not ozone depleting.

 Chloroform is a common solvent in organic chemistry.

 Occurrence and production

 The total global flux of chloroform through the environment is approximately 660000 tonnes per year, and about 90% of emissions are natural in origin.
 Many kinds of seaweed produce chloroform, and fungi are believed to produce chloroform in soil.